dtikhonov/talks/ctags/ctags-slides.md

 - Perl::Tags
     - Perl source only
     - Written in Perl
+    - Supports more objects (Moose, anyone?)
-    - Indexes more objects; may be slow
+    - Interesting features; extensible; may be slow
     - I contributed some tidbits to it

 # Exuberant Ctags